Multivariate Boosted Trees and Applications to Forecasting and Control: Multivariate Regularization

-where $\dag$ denotes the pseudo-inverse, since $\Omega$ is typically near-singular.
+In \cite{Hyndman2011}, the authors used ordinary least squares regression to reconcile the forecasts in the hierarchy.
+Elaborating on this approach, in \cite{Wickramasuriya2017a} and in \cite{Wickramasuriya2018}, the authors proposed a trace minimization method (called minT) in which the covariance matrix of the forecasters' error is estimated to perform a weighted least squares regression.
+The basic idea exploited in all the aforementioned works is that forecasts can be reconciled solving a generalized least squares problem with error covariance matrix $\hat{\Omega} \in \mathds{R}^{n_t\times n_t}$: \begin{linenomath*} \end{linenomath*} which has an analytical solution.
+Imposing the first derivative to zero, we get: \begin{linenomath*} \end{linenomath*} where $\dag$ denotes the pseudo-inverse, since $\Omega$ is typically near-singular.
 Different hierarchical reconciliation methods basically differ in the choice and estimation of the error covariance matrix $\Omega$.
-We can see how \eqref{eq:gls_solution} exploits only information of the originally forecasted signals, and from $\Omega$.
+We can see how \eqref{eq:gls_solution} exploits only information of the originally forecasted signals, and of $\Omega$.
 The latter is usually estimated using forecast errors from a training set (or from all the available observations), and as such, can be considered invariant.
 We propose to use a MBT to estimate the reconciled signals starting from $\hat{y}$.
 This is easily obtained by setting the response to $r=Sw$.
 Since $S$ is fixed, following the same reasoning of the Fourier decomposition approach introduced in \ref{sec:fourier_th}, equations \eqref{eq:fourier_opt_w} and \eqref{eq:fourier_opt_loss} become:

 The advantage of using a MBT over computing $\tilde{y}$ is that we can use additional features to build the trees.
-We propose to fit the MBT on the residual between the observed signals and the bottom-up reconciliation, $y - \hat{y}_{b} S^T$, such that the final reconciled time series can be written as:

-where $\epsilon_i = \hat{y}_{t-1}-y_{t-1} \in \mathds{R}^{N \times n_t} $ contains the forecast error at the timestep prior to the reconciliation and $x_t$ contains categorical encoding of the weekday and the day-hour.
+We propose to fit the MBT on the residual between the observed signals and the bottom-up reconciliation, $y - \hat{y}_{b} S^T$, such that the final reconciled time series can be written as: \begin{linenomath*} \end{linenomath*} where $\epsilon_i = \hat{y}_{t-1}-y_{t-1} \in \mathds{R}^{N \times n_t} $ contains the forecast error at the timestep prior to the reconciliation and $x_t$ contains categorical encoding of the weekday and the day-hour.
 Including $\epsilon_i$ in the tree features gives a possibility to the MBT to trust the forecast of the $i_{th}$ predictor, based on its current performances.